Fees and Funding

 There are regulations in place which limit the maximum amount of success fee that can be charged.
 The maximum amount that we are entitled to take will be 25% of your compensation.

-In some circumstances, if you lose you may be liable to pay your opponent’s legal costs, but it may also be possible to buy insurance to protect against this risk - further details of which are provided below.
+In some circumstances, if you lose you may be liable to pay your opponent’s legal costs and disbursements, but it may also be possible to buy insurance to protect against this risk - further details of which are provided below.

 We will carefully advise you about funding in your case and if we enter a CFA with you, we will advise you at the outset about anything you may have to pay if your case is unsuccessful eg. any disbursements incurred by us.
 Disbursements are costs related to your matter that are payable to third parties, such as expert fees, court fees, barristers fees, interpreter fees, courier fees and so forth.

 Legal Expenses Insurance - do you have it?